sweepai/sweep/README.md

     </a>
 </p>

-*🎊 We recently updated our README to reflect our improvements to Python refactors and unit tests!*

 ---

-<b>Sweep</b> is an AI junior developer that refactors and writes unit tests for Python. :snake: :robot:
+<b>Sweep</b> is an AI junior developer that turns bugs and feature requests into code changes. :robot:

 [Install Sweep](https://github.com/apps/sweep-ai) and open a Github Issue like: `Sweep: Refactor the run function in main.py` and Sweep will:
 1. Identify the best places to refactor your code